mlarosa2/semscaff/README.md

 ## How to use
 To use semscaff, create a new directory under semoss/embed/widgets.
-The recommended naming convention for this directory is all lower case letters and kebab case if more than one word (ex. parallel-coordinates). cd into this directory and on the command line and enter: semscaff.
+The recommended naming convention for this directory is all lower case letters and kebab case if more than one word (ex. parallel-coordinates). cd into this directory and on the command line enter: semscaff.

 You will be prompted to answer a few yes or no questions, and some information about the fields required.
 Upon completion all the necessary files will be generated.